VijayMu-Kore/webclient-kore-sdk/README.md

-﻿# Kore.ai SDK
+﻿# SearchAssist SDK
-Kore.ai offers SearchAssist SDKs as a set of platform-specific client libraries that provide a quick and convenient way to integrate Kore.ai Bots chat capability into custom applications.
+The SearchAssist web SDK is a tool for developers to add the capabilities of the SearchAssist application to their web applications.
+It is a client-side library that makes it easy for third-party web applications to access and use the features of SearchAssist..

-With just few lines of code, you can embed our Kore.ai chat widget into your applications to enable end-users to interact with your applications using Natural Language.
+With just few lines of code, you can embed our SearchAssist SDK into your applications to enable end-users to interact with your applications using Natural Language.
 For more information, refer to

 [SearchAssist SDK](https://docs.kore.ai/searchassist/)